 Proper accounting of prepaid expenses is such a basic accounting feature which an accountant must know and understand the same.
-So you must know what expenses can be determined as prepaid expenses for journal entry purpose.
+So you must know what expenses should be determined as prepaid expenses for journal entry purpose.

-What is pre paid expenses?
+What is pre-paid expenses?

 As the name suggest, it is an expenses which is paid in advance and mostly these expenses are relating to Insurance expenses.
 A prepaid expenses is calculated and decided on the base of the period covered by that expenses and period covered by the books of account.